 Online dating is okay as a learning process, but not all that efficient if you’re looking for a long-term relationship.
 (Not to say you can’t find the love of your life online, you might be able to connect and marry your OK Cupid crush, but there are some barriers inherent in the self-promotional dating profile dance we all do online.

-If I really love playing tennis, wouldn’t it make sense that I would love to find a tennis playing partner?
-And if I want to find a tennis player how will I get introduced, in the real world, to tennis playing women?
+If I really love playing tennis, wouldn’t it make sense that I would love to find a tennis-playing partner?
+And if I want to find a tennis player how will I get introduced, in the real world, to tennis-playing women?
 Answer: I will join mixed doubles leagues and teams to come in contact with and spend time with women who love to play tennis.

 Intention and Open Communication Above All Else

 Once a potential partner has been found your path forward must be intentional, honest, and clearly spoken.
-Relationships are a long series of minor course corrections, as we bring our life paths alongside of another person.
-We’re not changing ourselves to be with someone else as must as seeing how flexible we are in our desires and activities.
+Relationships are a long series of minor course corrections, as we bring our life paths alongside another person.
+We’re not changing ourselves to be with someone else as we must as seeing how flexible we are in our desires and activities.
 Will we do what’s necessary to meet and match the speed and altitude of our new friend?
 And when things are out-of-balance will we have the courage and fearlessness to speak up?
 This is the hardest lesson so far.
 If both parties can reach towards one another when things aren’t working, you will have a much greater success of

 - getting what you want,

 - finding a compromise within the framework of this new relationship that might allow for flexibility and mutual growth required in a long-term relationship

 Beauty Comes After the Heartstrings Have Been Plucked

 In several relationships in the past, I have let beauty and sex drive a good bit of the bonding and negotiation of an early-stage relationship.
 This is a mistake.
 Let me explain.